algosup/2023-2024-project-3-virtual-processor-team-2/documents/functional/Functional Specification Document.md

 ### **4.1.4  Functional Requirements**

 - **Parsing and Lexical Analysis**:<br>
-The [Interpreter](#Interpreter-id) should be able to parse and analyze the syntax and structure of the input code written in the specified programming language.
+The [interpreter](#Interpreter-id) should be able to parse and analyze the syntax and structure of the input code written in the specified programming language.

 - **Execution of Code**:<br>
-The [Interpreter](#Interpreter-id) should be capable of executing the parsed code instructions according to the semantics and rules defined by the programming language.
+The [interpreter](#Interpreter-id) should be capable of executing the parsed code instructions according to the semantics and rules defined by the programming language.

 - **Error Handling**:<br>
-The [Interpreter](#Interpreter-id) should detect and handle errors in the input code, providing informative error messages to aid in debugging and troubleshooting.
+The [interpreter](#Interpreter-id) should detect and handle errors in the input code, providing informative error messages to aid in debugging and troubleshooting.

 - **Data Types and Operations**:<br>
-The [Interpreter](#Interpreter-id) should support various data types (e.g., integers, floating-point numbers, strings) and operations (e.g., arithmetic, logical, relational) defined by the programming language.
+The [interpreter](#Interpreter-id) should support various data types (e.g., integers, floating-point numbers, strings) and operations (e.g., arithmetic, logical, relational) defined by the programming language.

 - **Control Flow**:<br>
-The [Interpreter](#Interpreter-id) should support control flow statements such as conditionals (if-else), loops (for, while), and branches to control the flow of execution within the code.
+The [interpreter](#Interpreter-id) should support control flow statements such as conditionals (if-else), loops (for, while), and branches to control the flow of execution within the code.

 - **Variable Declaration and Scope**:<br>
-The [Interpreter](#Interpreter-id) should handle variable declaration, initialization, and scoping rules as defined by the programming language.
+The [interpreter](#Interpreter-id) should handle variable declaration, initialization, and scoping rules as defined by the programming language.

 - **Input and Output**:<br>
-The [Interpreter](#Interpreter-id) should support input/output operations (e.g., reading from and writing to files, console input/output) as required by the programming language.
+The [interpreter](#Interpreter-id) should support input/output operations (e.g., reading from and writing to files, console input/output) as required by the programming language.

 - **Performance Optimization**:<br>
-The [Interpreter](#Interpreter-id) should optimize code execution performance where possible, minimizing overhead and maximizing efficiency.
+The [interpreter](#Interpreter-id) should optimize code execution performance where possible, minimizing overhead and maximizing efficiency.

 - **Security**:<br>
-The [Interpreter](#Interpreter-id) should implement security measures to prevent code buffer overflows and other security vulnerabilities.
+The [interpreter](#Interpreter-id) should implement security measures to prevent code buffer overflows and other security vulnerabilities.

 ## **5.1 Virtual Terminal**
 ### **5.1.1 Purpose/ Description**